-Identification, evaluation and minimisation of environmental alterations that may be caused during the company's activities.

-Identification and evaluation of environmental risks using specific regulated technical procedures that quantify the risk of an accident that could cause environmental damage or have a negative environmental impact on ACCIONA Energía's business.

-Operational control using corporate tools which compile quantitative environmental information for each location, thereby making it possible to manage the environmental evolution of processes, set targets and define strategies.
+- Identification, evaluation and minimisation of environmental alterations that may be caused during the company's activities. - Identification and evaluation of environmental risks using specific regulated technical procedures that quantify the risk of an accident that could cause environmental damage or have a negative environmental impact on ACCIONA Energía's business. - Registering, classification and correction of any environmental incidents. - Identification and verification of legal requirements using tools especially designed for this purpose which make it possible to manage compliance with the administrative obligations and other commitments, in addition to legal requirements. - Operational control using corporate tools which compile quantitative environmental information for each location, thereby making it possible to manage the environmental evolution of processes, set targets and define strategies. - Implementation of tools for continuous improvement, identification and dissemination of lessons learned and good practices. - Establishment of annual goals on all businesses, taking as a reference the identification of the most significant environmental aspects in the management systems and the SMP.

-to legal requirements.

-Registering, classification and correction of any environmental incidents.

-Implementation of tools

-for continuous improvement, identification and dissemination of lessonslearned and good practices.

-Establishment of annual goals on all businesses, taking as a reference the identification of themost significant environmental aspects in the management systems and the SMP.